 - Be easy to configure.

 At North East Ohio Medical University (NEOMED), they’ve seen great success with self-service adoption following Knowledge-Centered Service (KCS)© principles.

 Prior to using TeamDynamix for their ITSM needs, NEOMED students and employees had to call or email the university’s help desk to log service requests.
 Using TeamDynamix, the university built a comprehensive service portal with knowledge base articles explaining how users can resolve their own IT issues.
 If users can’t find what they’re looking for within the knowledge base, they can submit a ticket request through the service portal — and requests are routed automatically to an appropriate technician for a response, saving valuable time.

-To learn more about KCS, the benefits it can provide an organization and to get practical best practices check out our blog on transforming your IT practices with KCS.
+To learn more about driving self-service adoptions with KCS, the benefits it can provide an organization and to get practical best practices, check out our blog on transforming your IT practices with KCS.